railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Some of these – a large proportion of the core modules – are treated in more detail in the following chapters.

-You can use the menu :menuselection:`Administration --> Modules --> Modules` to find the remaining modules that have been loaded into your installation but not yet installed in your database.
-Some modules have only minor side-effects to OpenERP (such as :mod:`google_maps`), some have quite extensive effects (such as the various charts of accounts), and some make fundamental additions.
+You can use the menu :menuselection:`Settings --> Modules --> Modules` to find the remaining modules that have been loaded into your installation but not yet installed in your database.
+Some modules have only minor side-effects to OpenERP (such as :mod:`google_docs`), some have quite extensive effects (such as the various charts of accounts), and some make fundamental additions.

 But there are now more than hundred modules available.
 You can install them according to your needs.